CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development.md

 {{< panel "This section of standards.phila.gov is a work-in-progress." >}}

-The visual identity system for the City of Philadelphia consists of elements including the logo, color palette, typography, iconography, and photographic style.
+The City of Philadelphia's visual identity includes the City's logo, color palette, typography, and photographic style.
 They work together to create a look and feel that is unique to the City of Philadelphia.
-These standards help ensure a consistent design and identity.
+These Standards help ensure a consistent design and identity.

 The goals for creating this standards guide: